jvietman/scapecode/README.md

 Objects always have to be included in the map , that means as a symbol in the rooms strings.
 To give them a function you will need to add them to the objects array.
 You can then program the objects to have a certain function as you wish.

+Functions of an object (like teleporting a player) only get checked when the player moved.
+For example the teleport only happens AFTER a player moved onto a teleporter.
+If the player is already on a teleporter and turns right, the function does not execute.
+Only when the character moves the function executes.

 All objects have a different structure, but all objects need to have a name and objects themselves are always declared as a dictionary.

 #### Teleporter ("tp")